Murine respirovirus: Removing sialic acid residues from T-regulatory cell surfaces

-Virus, mediated fusion of cancer cells, kills them faster
+Virus-mediated fusion of cancer cells

 The host organism fights viral infection using various strategies.
 One such strategy is the production of neutralizing antibodies.
 In response to this production, viruses have developed their own strategies for spreading the infection and avoiding the inactivation by the host produced neutralizing antibodies.
 Some viruses, and in particular paramyxoviruses, can produce new virus particles by fusing infected and healthy host cells.
 This fusion leads to the formation of a large multi-nuclear structure (syncytium).
-Sendai virus, as a representative of Paramyxoviridae, uses this strategy to spread its infection (see the section “Directed cell fusion” below).
-The virus can fuse up to 50-100 cells adjacent to one primary infected cell.
+Sendai virus, as a representative of Paramyxoviridae, uses this strategy to spread its infection (see the section "Directed cell fusion" below).
+The virus can fuse up to 50–100 cells adjacent to one primary infected cell.
 This multi-nuclear formation, derived from several dozens of cells, survives for several days and subsequently releases functional viral particles.

 It has been demonstrated that the ability of a virus to destroy tumor cells increases along with an increase in the ability of the virus to form large multi-nuclear structures.
 The transfer of genes that are responsible for the formation of syncytium from the representative of Paramyxoviridae to the representatives of Rhabdoviridae or Herpesviridae makes the recipient viruses more oncolytic.
 Moreover, the oncolytic potential of paramyxovirus can be enhanced by mutations in the fusion (F) gene protease-cleavage site, which allows the F-protein to be more efficiently processed by cellular proteases.
-The introduction of the F gene of SeV in the form of a plasmid into the tumor tissue in mice by electroporation showed that the expression of the F gene increases the T cell infiltration of the tumor with CD4 + and CD8 + cells and inhibits tumor growth.
+The introduction of the F gene of SeV in the form of a plasmid into the tumor tissue in mice by electroporation showed that the expression of the F gene increases the T cell infiltration of the tumor with CD4+ and CD8+ cells and inhibits tumor growth.
 It was also shown in other similar experiments that cancer cells themselves, transfected with plasmids that encode viral membrane glycoproteins with fusion function, cause the collective death of neighboring cells forming syncytium with them.
 Recruitment of bystander cells into the syncytium leads to significant regression of the tumor.

 Killing of malignant cells by virus triggered anti-tumor immunity

 The virus triggers indirect immunomodulated death of malignant cells using a number of mechanisms, which are described in a published review.
-The viral enzyme neuraminidase (NA), which has sialidase activity, can make cancer cells more visible to the immune system by removing sialic acid residues from the surface of malignant cells.
-SeV activates natural killer cells (NK), cytotoxic T lymphocytes (CTL) and dendritic cells (DC).
+The viral enzyme neuraminidase (NA), which has sialidase activity, can make cancer cells more visible to the immune system by removing natural killer cells (NK), cytotoxic T lymphocytes (CTL) and dendritic cells (DC).
 The secretion of interleukin-6, that is triggered by the virus, also inhibits regulatory T cells.